The Pleasures of Wildlife Ponding

 Some of the effects we love the most about our pond are things that have just 'sprung up' on their own.
 Sometimes we have to wait and see what develops.
 If we like it, it stays.
 Such was the case with this, our 'mystery' plant whose dramatic large green flowers during the very early spring months are a real delight!

-To find out what plants are native to your area, check out your Native Plant Society (this is a link to some), go to the library, use the Internet, &/or ask your local pond nursery person.
+To find out what plants are native to your area, do a web search for your state's Native Plant Society (here is a link to California's), go to the library, &/or ask your local pond nursery person.
 We were able to collect almost all of our plants along roadside ditches, thereby keeping our costs to a minimum.
 Remember to never collect plants in a park or on private property without gaining permission first and to never take a plant that is not abundant at the site.
-Many of the common pond plants are native Americans, many more are native to North America.
-The closer the native region of the plants you use to your pond, the more wildlife you will be able to attract.
+Many common pond plants are native to the Americas, including some that are native to North America.
+The closer the native region of the plants you use to your pond, the more your wildlife will be adapted to it and the more you will be able to attract.

-A few examples of native American water plants are Arrowhead, Blue Flag Iris, Water Calla, Horsetail, Cattail, Lizard's Tail (lots of tails!), Lobelia, Marsh Marigold, Pennywort, Creeping Water Primrose, Pickerel Blue,
+A few examples of native American water plants are Arrowhead, Blue Flag Iris, Water Calla, Horsetail, Cattail, Lizard's Tail, Mare's Tail (lots of tails!), Lobelia, Marsh Marigold, Pennywort, Creeping Water Primrose,

-Water Forget-me-not, Parrot's Feather, Indian Rhubarb, Cardinal Flower, Golden Club, Water Cress, Water Plantain (Alisma), Sweet Flag, and many others.
+Water Forget-me-not, Indian Rhubarb, Cardinal Flower, Golden Club, Water Cress, Water Plantain (Alisma), Sweet Flag, and many others.

-Common plants used in bogs and around ponds that are American natives include Monkey Flower, Douglas Iris, Dogwood, wild Ginger, Leopard Lily, Penstemon, Sword Fern, Five-finger Fern, Deer Fern, Foxglove, Trillium, Optical Fiber Grass, Clarkia, Lupine, Wild Onion, Tiger Lily, Dogwood, Huckleberry, Trillium, Bleeding Heart, ...I could go on for pages!
+Common plants used in bogs and around ponds that are American natives include Seep Monkey Flower, Douglas Iris, Dogwood, wild Ginger, Lady Fern, Penstemon, Sword Fern, Five-finger Fern, Deer Fern, Foxglove, Trillium, Optical Fiber Grass, Clarkia, Lupine, Wild Onion, Tiger Lily, Dogwood, Huckleberry, Trillium, Bleeding Heart, ...I could go on for pages!

 So, if you think you would enjoy having a pond that attracts wildlife, is beautiful, contributes towards the replacement for our dwindling wetlands, provides hours of entertainment, education and relaxation, costs less to build and maintain than a Koi pond, then please do consider a wildlife pond.